Where we come from

 3. Contacts.
 The Council is in contact with the other departments (Dicasteries) of the Holy See, with bishops’ conferences and local Churches, with the Ambassadors accredited to the Holy See, with the Holy See’s diplomatic representatives to other states, with UNESCO and other international non-government organisations.

 4. Publications.
-The Council publishes a quarterly review entitled Culture e Fede – Cultures et Foi – Cultures and Faith – Culturas y Fe, which has articles and new items in English, French, Italian and Spanish.
-There are, in addition, books and booklets on the many aspects of the encounter between the Gospel and cultures, and on intercultural dialogue.
+The Council publishes the journal Culture e Fede (Cultures and Faith), which has articles and new items in English, French, Italian and Spanish.
+There is, in addition, a newsletter and books and booklets on the many aspects of the encounter between the Gospel and cultures, and on intercultural dialogue.
 The Council publishes the proceedings of the more important conferences it organises and maintains a presence on the internet and in the press to keep the focus on its mission.

 5. Day-to-day work consists of the various types of tasks entrusted to the staff: taking care of correspondence with the universal Church and the world of culture, preparing observations on reports concerning the state of dioceses, preparing instructions for Papal Nuncios, etc.